Venus is known as the Evening Star in astromony

 Sitting at 108 million kilometers from the Sun, Venus is visible from the Earth and can even be brighter than the Sun and the Moon when close enough.
-Venus is incredibly similar to our own planet in terms of chemical composition, mass, and diameter (12,100 km).
+It is incredibly similar to our own planet in terms of chemical composition, mass, and diameter (12,100 km).
 That said, unlike the Earth, Venus has an opaque atmosphere which makes it impossible to view its surface, and takes 225 days to revolve around the Sun- which is significantly smaller than that of the Earth.

 🌟 Discover your destiny with the help of a Psychic! 🌟

-Venus in Mythology: Sensuality and Beauty
+What Venus symbolizes in mythology: Sensuality and Beauty

 Aphrodite, the Greek representation of Venus, is the goddess of love and beauty, and brings an intimacy that can be likened to that of ‘Venus in Libra’.
 In comparison Venus in Roman mythology is the goddess of animalistic passion which could be linked to ‘Venus in Taurus’.
 Despite her marriage to Vulcan the god of Fire, Venus had an affair with Mars, owing to many perceiving the relationship between the planets Mars and Venus as the most passionate.

-Venus in Astrology: The Bringer of Love
+How Venus is viewed in astrology: The Bringer of Love

 A planet is capable of exerting both positive and negative influences depending on its position and its relationship with the other planets.

 - The positive effects of Venus include harmony, pleasure, beauty, charm, creativity, and sociability

 - The negative effects include possessiveness, carelessness, cowardice and repulsion

 - On a symbolic level, it represents love, desire, femininity, emotion, inactivity